-- (v) The Company signed a contract of joint construction with allocation of buildings with Yao Da Construction Co., Ltd. on June 19, 2018.
+(iv) The Company signed a contract of joint construction with allocation of buildings with Yao Da Construction Co., Ltd. on June 19, 2018.
 The joint construction will take place on the land owned by the Company, numbered 711, located at the third Subsection, Tanmei Section, Neihu District, Taipei City.
 The ratio of joint construction is 58% for landowner (the Company) and 42% for constructor (Yao Da Construction Co., Ltd.) and currently, the construction is in progress.
-The Company has completed the pre-sale of real estate development trust in April 2021. - (10) Losses Due to Major Disasters: None
+The Company has completed the pre-sale of real estate development trust in April 2021.
+The construction is in progress and for pre-sale.
+The sales prices of the contract signed by the Company and client were as follows: